expo/expo/docs/pages/guides/using-hermes.md

 ## JavaScript inspector for Hermes

-To use inspector for JavaScript debugging, you can start your project with `expo start` then press `j` to open the inspector in Google Chrome or Microsoft Edge. _This is only supported for debug builds._
+To debug JavaScript code running with Hermes, you can start your project with `expo start` then press `j` to open the inspector in Google Chrome or Microsoft Edge. _This is only supported for debug builds._

 Alternatively, you can use Hermes inspector with the following tools: